ILL-DIE-TRYING/phph1/README.md

      - 1. Check out the [PHPH1 Explorer PHP Class Docs](https://phph1.saddlerockit.com/doc/classes/phph1.html)
      - 2. Every method page in the [PHPH1 explorer](https://phph1.saddlerockit.com) has built in documentation for the Harmony API Methods

 - [ ] Create a package where a developer could drop the package into a directory and safely use it for retrieving data using other scripting languages with minimal input.
-I plan to provide 3 different download packages (only 2 are really necessary): Full with full API explorer and minimal with just the class and remote call script.
+I planned to provide 3 different download packages (only 2 were necessary): Full with full API explorer and minimal with just the class and remote call script.
 As long as I have my stuff properly set up on github, this should be pretty easy.
-     1. ~70% complete as of 2022-4-6
+     1. ~95% complete as of 2022-4-25

 - [x] Report API methods that do not react according to the API documentation (this happens as I work throughout entire project as basically an include.
 As far as time to report and deal with it depends on how fast the line of communication is).
      1. I have reported a few times.
 If Harmony wants their postman documentation to be proper and accurate, just use the [PHPH1 explorer](https://phph1.saddlerockit.com) interface for all the details.